Click2code/apache-spark-test/README.md

 The script will use the `SPARK_WORKER_INSTANCES` if found, and stop all the workers.

+# Hands-on with Spark

-# Launching the interactive shell
+## Launching the interactive shell
 Spark can run interactively through a modified version of the Scala shell (REPL).
 This is a great way to learn the API.
 To launch the shell execute the following command, which will connect to the master running on `localhost`:

 ```bash